MatthewZenn/Can-It-Code-Quake/README.md

 <https://matthewzenn.github.io/Can-It-Code-Quake/>

 Let's find out how many languages can implement the Fast Inverse Square Root Algorithm.
-If you want to contribute, open a PR, adding your implementation to the ```Quakers``` folder.
+If you want to contribute, open a PR, adding your implementation to the ```Quakers``` folder and using the ```implementation``` tag.
 Please do not edit the site code at this time.

 **Languages so far:**
 - C/C++